llm-bible/llm-bible.github.io/_publications/gozalobrizuela2023chatgpt.markdown

 ---
 layout: publication
-title: "Chatgpt Is Not All You Need.
-A State Of The Art Review Of Large Generative AI Models"
+title: Chatgpt Is Not All You Need.
+A State Of The Art Review Of Large Generative AI Models
 authors: Gozalo-brizuela Roberto, Garrido-merchan Eduardo C.
 conference: "Arxiv"
 year: 2023